 First, the UK needs to make global regulation work.
 It should discourage regulatory arbitrage even if it expects to gain in the short run.

-Second, it must, in particular, help ensure that owners and managers of financial institutions internalise most of the costs of their actions
+Second, it must, in particular, help ensure that owners and managers of financial institutions internalise most of the costs of their actions.

+Third, it must reject egregious special pleading from the industry.
 The sector argues that moving derivatives trading on to exchangesmight damage innovation.
 So what?
 Maximising innovation is a crazy objective.
 As in pharmaceuticals, a trade-off exists between innovation and safety.
 If institutions threaten to take trading activities offshore, banking licences should be revoked.

 Fourth, while trying to create a stable and favourable environment for business activities, the UK should try to diversify the economy away from finance, not reinforce its overly strong comparative advantage within it.